Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 - Too crowded, noisy and unclean,

-- Not a suitable place for foreigners traveling to this mountain.
+- Not a suitable place for foreigners travelling to this mountain.

 - It is overrun with people and vehicles.